iherasymenko/jlink-gradle-plugin/README.md

 The plugin provides the `jlinkImages` extension that allows you to specify the JDKs you want to use for building the images.

 The JDKs will be fetched from a repository (CDN) that you have to configure.
+In order for the JDK to be used as a cross-target, it *must not* be built with the `--enable-linkable-runtime` flag.
+See https://openjdk.org/jeps/493 for more details.

 Below is an example of how to configure the plugin to use [Azul Zulu OpenJDK](https://cdn.azul.com/zulu/bin/) public CDN as the repository.